Search This Blog

 1. Concert Performances

-We will commence with an examination of the statistical data of concert spectators in South Korea.
-Among the various musical genres, the highest percentage of attendees at South Korean pop concerts (54%) were South Korean pop music fans.
-Subsequently, musical performances were selected by 39.6% of respondents, while 34.4% indicated that they had partaken in music festivals.
+We will commence with an examination of the statistical data on concert spectators in South Korea.
+Among the various musical genres, the highest percentage of attendees at South Korean pop concerts (54%) consisted of South Korean pop music fans.
+Subsequently, musical performances were chosen by 39.6% of respondents, while 34.4% indicated that they participated in music festivals.
 These statistics pertain to offline concert attendance.
-The mean number of remunerated offline music concerts attended per annum was 3.8, with 32.2% of respondents having attended four or more times.
-This statistic indicates that paid concert attendance is a "seen and seen again" phenomenon.
+The mean number of paid offline music concerts attended per year was 3.8, with 32.2% of respondents attending four or more times.
+This statistic indicates that paid concert attendance is a “seen and seen again” phenomenon.

 Additionally, online concerts, which do not require physical proximity, are becoming increasingly prevalent.
 In a recent survey, 29.7% of respondents identified the reduced space and time constraints associated with online concerts as a key advantage.
 This phenomenon is reflected in the benefits of online concerts.
-Given the inherently localized nature of music performances, the specific time and event location represents a crucial economic factor.
+Given the inherently localized nature of music performances, the specific time and location of an event represent crucial economic factors.
 This characteristic implies that a restricted range of options is advantageous for concert organizers but disadvantageous for the audience.
-The greater the number of options available to the consumer, the higher the cost to the performer, who must sell the show to cover the expenses associated with a discerning audience.
-It can be argued that immediacy represents the most significant performance product value.
+The greater the number of options available to consumers, the higher the cost to performers, who must sell the show to cover the expenses associated with a discerning audience.
+One could argue that immediacy represents the most significant value of a performance product.
 It can be reasonably deduced that the price of an online concert should be lower than that of an in-person concert.
-The most probable expenditure on online concert tickets is within "less than KRW 10,000 to KRW 50,000" (39.2%).
+The most probable expenditure on online concert tickets is between “less than KRW 10,000 and KRW 50,000” (39.2%).

 The most common reason for not attending either offline or online music concerts is that the tickets are too expensive (53.2%).
-This indicates that concerts are a highly price-resistant commodity for consumers.
-Nevertheless, attending a concert is an indication of the fan's greater loyalty to the artist than that of other fans.
-Music can be considered a taste commodity, thus, it must be of a sufficiently high quality to be consumed.
+This indicates that concerts are a highly price-sensitive commodity for consumers.
+Nevertheless, attending a concert signifies the fan’s greater loyalty to the artist than that of other fans.
+Music can be considered a taste commodity; thus, it must be of sufficiently high quality to be enjoyed.

 2. Artist Goods

-Most artist merchandise is sold directly by the artists' management companies, except for special cases.
-As indicated in the 2023 K-pop Consumers' Report, the proportion of individuals who have purchased music merchandise represents 20.9% of the total sample, a decline from the preceding year.
-The gender ratio of purchasers was predominantly female, and the younger the age, the higher the purchase experience rate.
-Consequently, when artist management companies plan merchandise sales, they plan to prioritize items designed for female consumers.
+Most artist merchandise is sold directly by the artists’ management companies, except for special cases.
+As indicated in the 2023 K-pop Consumers’ Report, the proportion of individuals who have purchased music merchandise represents 20.9% of the total sample, a decline from the previous year.
+The gender ratio of purchasers was predominantly female; the younger the age, the higher the rate of purchase experience.
+Consequently, when artist management companies plan merchandise sales, they prioritize items designed for female consumers.
 The most frequently purchased items were photographs, posters, and bromides (45.1%), followed by stationery and other fancy items (38.9%), and cheerleading gear and slogans (34.3%).
-Given the limited financial resources available to teenage fans, the primary form of artist merchandise mainly purchased has consisted of photographs.
+Given the limited financial resources available to teenage fans, the primary form of artist merchandise purchased consists mainly of photographs.

-Furthermore, they engage actively in the fandom community their affinity for the artists in question, with 80.9% participating in remunerated activities in their fandom.
+Furthermore, they actively engage in the fandom community, showcasing their affinity for the artists in question, with 80.9% participating in paid activities within their fandom.

 3. Conclusion

 The study presents an analysis of the generational characteristics that define industries.
 In conclusion, it can be stated that the defining characteristics of a particular generation significantly impact the development of specific industries.
 The music record industry is capable of mass production and consumption.
 Consequently, the price elasticity of demand for music records is more flexible than that of other music products.
-In contrast, when it comes to live performances and merchandise associated with a particular artist, the purchase decision is often heavily influenced by the artist's personality and the consumer's emotional investment.
-Only those with a strong affinity for the artist and a sufficient financial capacity will typically be inclined to purchase in this area.
+In contrast, when it comes to live performances and merchandise associated with a particular artist, the purchase decision is often heavily influenced by the artist’s personality and the consumer’s emotional investment.
+Only those with a strong affinity for the artist and sufficient financial means are typically inclined to make purchases in this area.

 Consequently, the K-pop industry is dichotomous, comprising two distinct demographic groups: adolescents and those in their 40s and 60s.
-The younger demographic exhibits a stronger affinity for the artist's persona and is the primary source of financial backing by their parents, making them the principal consumers of performances and merchandise.
-The 40-plus, middle-aged, and 60-somethings are the most affluent generation and are therefore likely to be the primary caregivers for their children.
-This demographic aligns closely with the profile of the "Taylor Swift's Eras Tour" audiences.
+The younger demographic exhibits a stronger affinity for the artists’ personas and is the primary source of financial backing from their parents, making them the principal consumers of performances and merchandise.
+The 40-plus, middle-aged, and 60-somethings are the most affluent generations and are therefore likely to be the primary caregivers for their children.
+This demographic aligns closely with the profile of “Taylor Swift’s Eras Tour” audiences.
 The polarization of music consumers appears to be an inevitable consequence of the advent of digital music as a dominant market force.

 - Get link